MiloMessinger/TeacherMagicGame/README.md

 ## Playable Characters

-Each department has two primary abililities, with specific teachers having 1 to 2 unique abilities.
+Each department has a few primary abililities, with specific teachers having 1 to 2 unique abilities.
 The unqiue abilities are designed to be much stronger than the generic abilities.

+*DEV NOTE: MOST OF THESE WILL BE DECIDED AS A CLASS* *DEV NOTE: CONSTANT BALANCE CHANGES WILL LIKELY NEED TO BE MADE THROUGHOUT THE DEVELOPMENT PROCESS*

 ### Math